AdobeDocs/campaign.en/help/v8/start/connect.md

 >[!CAUTION]
 >
->Adobe recommends leaving the option **[!UICONTROL No longer ask this question]** unselected to make sure that all users are alerted when a new version of the Console is available.
-If this option is selected the user will not be informed of new available versions.
+>Adobe recommends leaving the option **[!UICONTROL No longer ask this question]** unselected to make sure that you are alerted when a new version of the Console is available.
+If this option is selected, the user is not informed that a Console upgrade is required.

 ## Grant access to users{#grant-access}